lucascaton/time_clock/README.md

 # Time Clock

-Time Clock is a simple system that allows a user to register their punch ins and punch outs of the work environment in order to manage their hours worked.
+Time Clock is a simple system that allows an user to register their punch ins and punch outs of the work environment in order to manage their hours worked.

 # How to setup